 A Multidimensional Approach to Treating Pet Allergies

-Like allergies in humans, pets can experience many types of allergies.
+Like allergies in humans, dogs and cats can experience many types of allergies.
 They can have seasonal-type allergies to mold, grass, trees, and pollen, but they can also experience environmental and flea allergies.
 Unlike humans though, the principal way pets exhibit allergies is through their skin.
 Because pet allergies can develop from many different sources, we take a multidimensional approach to treating them at Gray Animal Hospital.
 Some of the ways we treat allergies:

 - We’ll examine your pet for fleas and recommend medication, since their bites and the dander they produce are often to blame for skin allergies.